rennacker/shiny_Drought_gc_jm_tr/README.md

 ## Development

-This project was developed as part of ESM 244 (Environmental Science & Management) coursework, focusing on the intersection of climate change and conflict dynamics in Africa.
+This project was developed as part of ESM 217 (Planetary Health) and ESM 244 (Advanced Data Analysis) coursework, focusing on the intersection of climate change and conflict dynamics.

 ### Contributors